• Skip to primary navigation

 Basically, build a “new identity” by pairing a fresh device setup with all-new account details.

-1. First, start with SMS verification: You need a real, non-VoIP phone number that supports SMS, which the DatingZest service can offer anonymously.
+1. First, start with SMS verification: You need a real, private, and non-VoIP phone number that supports SMS, which the DatingZest service can offer.
 Other options include a second SIM, which can be pricey.

 This way, you’re not using your actual number on Grindr, hence protecting your real identity that’s tied to banned data.

-2. Next, open a new email, Apple ID, Google Account, or Facebook because Grindr uses those to track people.
+2. Next, create a new email, Apple/Google ID, or Facebook because Grindr uses those to track people.
 With an email, you’ll need to verify your number again at some point.

 Grindr hashes images and recognizes duplicates.
-You must take new photos entirely, or delete the hash from your old ones if you want to reuse them.
+Take entirely new photos or delete the hash from your old ones if you want to reuse them.

-This can be done by Image hash-cleaning services like DatingZest, or manually by editing photos on your own (using filters, cropping, and removing metadata).
+This can be done with image hash-cleaning services like DatingZest, or manually by editing photos on your own (using filters, cropping, and removing metadata).

-Use a nickname (e.g., Samuel → Sam), and change your bio completely…no matter how super cool and unique your old one was.
+Use a nickname (e.g., from Samuel to Sam), and change your bio…no matter how cool and unique your old one was.
 Don’t link the same payment method or Cloud either.

 Don’t spam-tap or mass-message users, and keep early activity “short and natural”, because bot-like behavior can trigger automated systems.